doitintl/ClusterCloner/cluster-features.md

 # Cluster Features

-## Key to document
+## Key
 - "Yes": features that are copied
 - "No": features that will not be copied.
   - If not marked, it is because the feature is cloud-specific.
   - Other features are not copied becuase they are ephemeral, like cluster status, or secondary -- calculated from other values.